 Up to 60% infection combats “memory” cells CD4 (see Sheet of fact 124) are infected during acute infection and after 14 days of infection, up to half of all memory of CD4 cells can be killed.
 Also, HIV rapidly reduces the thymus's ability to replace CD4 cell loss.
 The small intestine lining - an important part of the immune system - also loses a significant number of CD4 cells within 4 to 6 weeks after infection.
 All of this can occur before a person has tested positive for HIV.

 The number of HIV particles in the blood is much higher in the acute phase of HIV infection than later.
 Exposure to someone's blood in the acute phase of infection is more likely to result in exposure infection for someone with long-term infection.
 A research study estimates that the risk of infection is about twenty times higher in the acute phase of HIV infection.

 The risk of transmission of HIV infection through sexual activity is also much higher during the early stage of acute infection.

 Treatment of acute ACLs from HIV infection

 First, the immune system produces white blood cells that recognize and kill HIV-infected cells.
-This is called "HIV-specific response."
-Over time, most people miss this response.
-Unless they use antiretroviral drugs (ARVs), their HIV disease will move forward.
+This is called “HIV-specific response.”
+Over time, most people lose this response.
+Unless they use antiretroviral drugs (ARVs), their HIV disease will advance.

 The United States in guidelines for the use of HIV medications recommends treatment for all people living with HIV.
 Initiating ARVs during acute attacks of HIV infection may protect the specific immune response.